 Good news!
 More people are escaping out of the illusion and deception of the drug companies and starting to clearly see the truth.

-This new PricewaterhouseCoopers report, citing a declining trust in the reputation of the mega-pharmaceuticals, is yet another indication that my vision to reconfigure and reform the deadly state of conventional health care in
+This new PricewaterhouseCoopers report, citing a declining trust in the reputation of the mega-pharmaceuticals, is yet another indication that my vision to reconfigure and reform the deadly state of conventional health care in America is a bit closer to becoming a reality.

 Only the reputation of the oil industry fell more steeply in the eyes of the public.